McMutry History, Family Crest & Coats of Arms

 Translation in medieval times was an undeveloped science and was often carried out without due care.
 For this reason, many early Scottish names appeared radically altered when written in English.
 The spelling variations of McMutry include MacCurdy, MacKirdy, MacKirdie, MacCurdie, MacQuartie, MacBararthy, MacBerarthy, MacWerarthy, MacMurtrie, MacMutrie and many more.

 Early Notables of the McMutry family (pre 1700)

-More information is included under the topic Early McMutry Notables in all our PDF Extended History products and printed products wherever possible.
+Another 47 words (3 lines of text) are included under the topic Early McMutry Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the McMutry family to Ireland

 Some of the McMutry family moved to Ireland, but this topic is not covered in this excerpt.